waynr/dfiles/README.md

 ```

 Configuration specified in this way will apply to all of the application's
 profiles.
-To limit config settings to a particular profile:
+To limit config settings to a specific profile:

 ```
 firefox config --profile --mount <hostpath>:<containerpath>